brinleyostler/BikeShare/README.md

 ## Model
+I used the BART model for my final predictions.
+It gave me the best results with the lowest RMSE of 0.36599.

-To look at all models investigated in this project, look through the Git history of my Bike.R file.
+To look at all models I investigated in this project, look through the Git history of my Bike.R file.